 Based on the USGS National Land Cover Database, major land uses within the Project vicinity include deciduous forest, wooded wetland, mixed forest, and emergent herbaceous wetlands.
-There is a limited
+There is a limited amount of medium intensity development on the north end of the reservoir associated with the City of Montreal.
+A map showing the major land uses in the Project vicinity is included as Appendix E-25.

-Drainage Saxon Falls 262 square miles, Gile Dam 70 square miles.
+&lt;sup>46 Drainage Saxon Falls 262 square miles, Gile Dam 70 square miles.
 This method is utilized because the flow duration curves included in the Saxon Falls Project FLA are not adjusted for the effect of storage at the Gile Project and skewed accordingly.
 Using a basin multiplier of 3.74 to convert the 50% exceedance flow upstream of the Project to the 50% exceedance flow at the Saxon Falls Gorge, results in a 50% exceedance flow of 378 cfs for June and 131 cfs for September.

-&lt;sup>45 The Whitewater Recreation Plan requirements outlined in the Saxon Falls Project license application indicated the plan would determine the number, timing, and duration of flows to be released and the associated ramping rates.
+&lt;sup>47 The Whitewater Recreation Plan requirements outlined in the Saxon Falls Project license application indicated the plan would determine the number, timing, and duration of flows to be released and the associated ramping rates.
 After additional analysis as part of this application, it has been determined those factors are better determined in this application because the greatest potential negative environmental impacts will occur at the Gile Project and not at the Saxon Falls Project.